 The island nation of Grenada offers one type of work permit that lasts for a year.
 If an individual needs to renew their work permit, they must reapply three months before their documentation expires.
 If they don’t start this process early, they will incur a fine.

-What You Need to Obtain a Grenada Work Visa
+Requirements to Obtain Grenada Work Visas

 When an employee applies for their work permit, they need a series of documents proving their identity and origin: